The active patient tracking list

 Let’s start with the active PTL rules.

 There are only five rules, and they aren’t particularly complicated.
 The difficult part was excluding all the alternatives, and quantifying the behaviour of the system to allow the calculation of booking rules and waiting times; this took two years of PhD-level research, and the study of over a billion simulated patient bookings.
-If you want to find out more about the simulator research, you can download the research papers here, and you can try the simulator by logging in here and clicking SimView (registration and use is free to NHS).
+If you want to find out more about the simulator research, you can login and download the research papers here, and you can also try the simulator by logging in here and clicking SimView (if you have a Gooroo Planner Standard or Professional licence).

 The purpose of laying out the rules in this blog post is to stimulate interest in the next stage, which is to take the active PTL rules beyond the simulator and into the real world.
 If you are interested in joining those hospitals who have already expressed an interest then you can email me at firstname.lastname@example.org